Island and Tower

 I walk to the edge of the deck and lean over a wooden fence about four feet high.

-The sea surrounds the tower and the house
+The sea is far below, surrounding the tower and the house

-We’re on an island at the center of a collection of islands.
+We’re on an island at the center of a cluster of islands.

-Not far in the distance I see the mainland, and a port town or city lit up.
+Not far in the distance I see the mainland, and a port town lit up.

 The harbor is in a small bay, shaped like an upside-down “U”, surrounded by land on three sides.